learn-mikegchambers-com/lets-build-something-live/readme.md

 # Let's Build Something Live!

-These are the resources for my LBS searise on YouTube.
+These are the resources for my LBS series on YouTube.

 Subscribe and watch along here: https://youtube.com/c/mikegchambers